City-Form-Lab/madina/README.md

 ```

-## HIghlights
+## Highlights
 * Organization of data layers using [Geopandas](https://geopandas.org/en/stable)
 * Creation of topological (Routable) networks from a geometric representaion.
-Network is represented using [NetworkX](https://networkx.org/)
+Networks are represented using [NetworkX](https://networkx.org/)
-* Insertion of origin and destination points from data layers into topological network
+* Insertion of origin and destination nodes from data layers into topological networks
 * Creating maps using [DeckGL](https://deck.gl/) with various streamlined styling options
-* Improved implementation of [UNA Tools](https://cityform.mit.edu/projects/una-rhino-toolbox) that uses multiprocessing and novel path generation algorithoms to enable effecient betweenness flow simulations on large scale.
+* Improved implementation of [UNA Tools](https://cityform.mit.edu/projects/una-rhino-toolbox) that use multiprocessing and novel path generation algorithoms to enable effecient pedestrian accessibility and flow simulations on large-scale networks.
-* Added functionalities for UNA including percieved distance, elastic trip generation, turn penalties,
+* Added functionalities for UNA, including percieved segment costs that can account for segment quality attributes, elastic trip generation with respect to destination availability, KNN-Access metrics that allows WalkScore-type access calculations, turn penalties, etc.
-* streamlined workflow for pedestrian flow simulation in urban environments.
+* Automated workflows for pedestrian flow simulation in urban environments.
+* User-friendly workspace environment that requires minimal coding experience.

-## Pedestrain Flow Simulation
+## Pedestrain Flow Simulations
 The package features a streamlined way to model pedestrian activity in urban areas between pairs of pre-specified origins and destinations.
 This can be done by following these steps:
 * Prepare input data files for the network, and each origin and destination.
 Place all data in a folder called `Cities/city_name/Data`
 * Fill in the pairing table to specify origin-destination pairs, and specify specific parameters for each pair.
 Save the filled pairing table in the same `Cities/city_name/Data` folder